syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/timezone.md

 layout: post
 title: TimeZone support in Xamarin.Android SfSchedule | Syncfusion
-description: Learn how to use TimeZone in SfSchedule control for Xamarin.Android
+description: This section explains on how to use the TimeZone in SfSchedule control for Xamarin.Android platform.
 platform: xamarin.android
 control: SfSchedule
 documentation: ug

 ---

-# Time Zone
+# Time Zone in Xamarin.Android Schedule (SfSchedule)

 Schedule allows you create appointments in various time zones and display them in users’ time zone or any other time zone.
 You can use a time zone in the following four different ways:
 * Create appointments in different  time zones